 Employees Are Not Entitled to Multi-Month, Indefinite Medical Leaves of Absences

 On February 18, her doctor provided a third note stating that she would be temporarily totally disabled through April 1.
-Eleven days later, the Company fired her and invited her to apply for open positions after she recovered.
-Instead, six months later, when she was able to work again, Plaintiff sued the Company for disability discrimination under both federal and California law.
+Eleven days later, the company fired her and invited her to apply for open positions after she recovered.
+Instead, six months later, when she was able to work again, the plaintiff sued the company for disability discrimination under both federal and California law.

-The Court found in the Company’s favor in entirety.
-In doing so, the Court rejected Plaintiff’s argument that she was entitled to any further accommodation in the form of an approved leave of absence.
-The Court emphasized that there was “no dispute” that Plaintiff was totally disabled and that “no accommodation would have allowed her to perform her job.”
-As a result, the Court explained, the Company was not required to extend Plaintiff’s medical leave indefinitely.
+The court found in the company’s favor in entirety.
+In doing so, the court rejected the plaintiff’s argument that she was entitled to any further accommodation in the form of an approved leave of absence.
+The court emphasized that there was “no dispute” that the plaintiff was totally disabled and that “no accommodation would have allowed her to perform her job.”
+As a result, the court explained that the company was not required to extend the plaintiff’s medical leave indefinitely.
 Thus, termination of her employment was an appropriate and legitimate business decision.

 What This Means for Employers:

 When dealing with the “parade of doctor’s notes,” employers are often frustrated by the continuous extension of medical leaves.
 This case illustrates that when there have been multiple extensions for several months, and there is no clear and definite evidence that the employee will be able to return, the leave of absence takes on the characteristic of an indefinite leave.
 Contact Barsamian & Moody for assistance in determining whether a decision to terminate an employee while on medical leave is prudent in the circumstances.